stratoserp/stratoserp/README.md

   singularo/stratoserp
 ```

-After the image is pulled down and started, you can access the system using
+Retrieve the docker image and start it.
+Afterwards, you can access the system using
-http://localhost and performing a standard Drupal install, choosing
+http://localhost and performing a standard Drupal install, choosing the
-StratosERP as the install profile.
+StratosERP install profile.